One wounded in missile attack on UAE ship off Yemen coast -SPA

-DUBAI, June 15 Houthi militants attacked a United Arab Emirates ship off the coast of Yemen, wounding one crew member, Saudi state news agency SPA reported on Thursday.
+DUBAI, June 15 (Reuters) - Houthi militants attacked a United Arab Emirates ship off the coast of Yemen, wounding one crew member, Saudi state news agency SPA reported on Thursday.

 "A UAE ship was attacked by a missile fired by the Houthi militias, causing no damage to the ship. ...
 One crew member was injured," SPA said, citing a statement by the Saudi-led coalition fighting in Yemen.